This advice applies to Scotland. Change country

 PO Box 27105

-What happens when the tribunal receives your form
+What happens when the tribunal receives your application

 Your application should be processed within 5 working days of when it's received, although emergency applications can be processed sooner.